Exploring the Neural Symphony of Taste

 Hi!
 I’m Abuzar.
+My journey in neuroscience began with a fascination for how the brain processes sensory information.
 I studied Physics at the University of Missouri and received my PhD in Neuroscience from Brandeis University.
-In my dissertation, I investigated how brain regions coordinate to process taste and attempted to show that both regions likely behave as a joint attractor network.
+In my dissertation, I investigated how brain regions coordinate to process taste and demonstrated that these regions likely behave as a joint attractor network—a discovery that opened new avenues for understanding neural dynamics.

 Research Interests